MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 # Use Agisoft Metashape to create 3D objects for Dynamics 365 Guides and for mixed-reality components included in apps created with Power Apps

-This tutorial guides you through the process of using Agisoft Metashape photogrammetry software to create a 3D model that you can use in Microsoft Dynamics Guides and in mixed-reality components included in apps created with Microsoft Power Apps.
+This tutorial guides you through the process of using Agisoft Metashape photogrammetry software to create a 3D object that you can use in Microsoft Dynamics Guides and in mixed-reality components included in apps created with Microsoft Power Apps.

 This tutorial was created only for informational purposes, to show how Agisoft Metashape works with Dynamics 365 Guides and Power Apps.
 Microsoft Corporation isn't affiliated with, isn't a partner of, and doesn't endorse or sponsor Agisoft or any of its products.